 When you click on publish, you can view the published tasks in the application, the patches tab will let you monitor progress if there are lots of content being published.

 At this point you can test your work, execute the tasks, ensure they are functioning correctly and so on.
 When you are happy with the state of this, create an application for QA/testing.
 This is done by creating an application in the workspace you are using for your testing — this could be the same workspace as your development or in a different workspace entirely as illustrated in earlier image.
 The create application dialog has an option “Copy resources from an existing application” it is this option you can use to copy from dev to test, test to production and so on.
-Select the source compartment/workspace and application.
+Here you can also copy an application from another tenancy (perhaps a development tenancy) to this tenancy (a production or test tenancy).
+Select the source tenancy ocid, the compartment/workspace and application.

 You can now view the created application for our testing and see the tasks, references and patches.
 Notice the source application information and tooltip displayed below which was not on our development application — theres also a very important sync link.